AnnaFlow-QA/Take-Home-Assignment/README.md

 11.App should return an error message when submitting the “Add book” button with blank text fields

 12.User unable to delete a book (401 error message  - Unauthorized.
-Authorization may required to delete the resource
+Authorization may be required to delete the resource

 13. "Author", "Title", "Description" and "Image URL" font not in bold, mismatch between the fonts.

 ## Next steps: API and data base testing

+## Enhancement to the app: "Favorite" feature